Step 1 of 2 · ~8 minutes

 Enable the MCP plugins inside Claude Code

-Once your tools are installed (above) and your Second-Brain OS is set up (Step 2), open Claude Code and enable three integrations that connect it to the rest of your work — your project tracker (Atlassian), your team chat (Slack), and your design tool (Figma).
+Once your tools are installed (above) and your Second-Brain OS is set up (Step 2), open Claude Code and authenticate the integrations that connect it to the rest of your work. samba-onboarding registers Figma, Google Workspace, and Salesforce at user-scope. second-brain-os ships Slack, Atlassian, Figma, and Exa at project-scope (so you need to be inside that folder for those to show up).
 Each takes one click to authenticate.

 Heads up — order matters